TAFT Postdoctoral Fellows

 For more about Dr. Savannah, please click here.

-Chandra Frank (she/her/hers) is a feminist researcher who works on the intersections of archives, waterways, gender, sexuality and race.
+Chandra Frank, PhD, Department of Media, Communication, and Cultural Studies, with an emphasis on queer and feminist studies, Goldsmiths, University of London.
+Dr. Frank (she/her/hers) is a feminist researcher who works on the intersections of archives, waterways, gender, sexuality and race.
 Her curatorial practice explores the politics of care, experimental forms of narration, and the colonial grammar embedded within display and exhibition arrangements.
-Chandra earned a PhD in the Department of Media, Communications and Cultural Studies with an emphasis on queer and feminist studies from Goldsmiths, University of London.
 She has published in peer-reviewed journals and exhibition catalogues, including Feminist Review, the Small Axe VLOSA catalogue, The Place is Here publication and the collection Tongues.
 She recently co-edited a special issue on Archives for Feminist Review.
 Her curated exhibitions include Re(as)sisting Narratives (Amsterdam/Cape Town), Fugitive Desires (London), and Proclamation 73 (Durban) (co-curated with Zara Julius).
 Chandra curated the 2016 Archives Matter Conference at the Centre for Feminist Research at Goldsmiths.
 She is on the international editorial board of Palgrave Studies in (Re)Presenting Gender.
 In addition, she is the Project Manager of the Experiment Program in International Living, a summer program for US students focused on LGBTQ+ Rights and Advocacy in Amsterdam: https://www.experiment.org/experiment_blog/program-spotlight-the-netherlands-dutch-culture-and-lgbtq-rights/.

 For more about Dr. Frank, please click here.